Window Covering FAQs

 Q4.
 What’s the difference between faux wood and real wood blinds?

 Faux and composite wood blinds have come a long way in the past 10 years.

-A faux wood purchased today is more stable, won’t discolor and is 30%-40% less expensive than real wood.
+A faux wood purchased today is more stable, won’t discolor, and is 30%-40% less expensive than real wood.

 If you’re looking for a stained wood blind, they are now available in composite (faux) wood blinds.
 Many manufacturers offer composite wood tones that look great.
-One of the best benefits of faux wood blinds is the durability.
+One of the best benefits of faux wood blinds is their durability.
 You can leave your windows open and not have to worry about the blind being damaged.
 I suggest that y windows never be left open with real wood blinds because they will warp and the finish will be damaged.

 Today, 2” wood blinds now come with upgraded 3 ½ inch valances.
 The most popular upgrade is called a Top Hat.
 This is a process in which the blind is mounted inside and the valance looks like a little cornice box.

 Wood blinds come in many colors and stains.
 They make any room warm and inviting.

 Q5.
 What’s the scoop on blinds offered in large hardware stores?

 In the New Jersey window covering industry, there is a term used to denote blinds that are sold in large hardware stores – they are called cut-downs.
 Cut-downs are bought by the boatload as blanks and are kept in stock.
 The purchaser of these blanks are required to measure their own windows so that the blanks can be cut to the desired width.
 These cut blanks will then be ready for self-installation, which will then necessitate an additional cut to achieve the desired length.